WilliamBonvini/williamsblog/content/research/sydraw/index.md

 author: William Bonvini
 date: "2021-08-20"
 draft: false
-excerpt: A Python library that helps you generate synthetic 2D and 3D data contaminated with noise and outliers.
+excerpt: A Python library that helps you generate synthetic 2D and 3D data possibly corrupted by noise and outliers.
 layout: single
 subtitle: A Python library that helps you generate synthetic 2D and 3D data contaminated with noise and outliers.
-title: Syndalib
+title: Sydraw
 links:
 - icon: github
   icon_pack: fab